ckearl/ICA6/README.md

 This ICA is about implementing SVGs and other visual HTML elements in a webpage.
 The goal is to implement these new elements in the base webpage.

 ## Instructions
+ There will be five tasks to complete in this ICA.
+Each task will require you to implement a new visual element in the base webpage.
+Each task is worth two points.
+The tasks are as follows:
  - Q1.
 Draw an svg logo and put it as the .header-logo div.
 Wrap the svg in an `<a>` with href referencing this page
  - Q2. use a `<video>` to insert a video to autoplay.
  - Q2 cont.
 Add paragraph text to the div below about the video you choose.